Kashish733/Kashish733/README.md

 # 👋 Hi, I'm Kashish Bhandari!

-🎓 Sophomore studying Computer Science | First-Gen International Student
+🎓 Senior studying Computer Science | First-Gen International Student
 🔭 Aspiring Software Engineer and Machine Learning + Sustainability Enthusiast

 I'm passionate about using technology to solve meaningful real-world problems — from building systems that support students to analyzing data for insights.
 As a first-gen international student from Nepal, I believe in resourceful learning, continuous growth, and taking initiative to build the future I want to see.
 (Ask me about growing my skills and leadership through the Break Through Tech AI Program at Cornell Tech!)